Work Like an Agent: Master AI in 7 Steps to Write Great Copy

-Currently, there is no truly user-oriented AI App, while ordinary people hope to use AI to help them complete some basic tasks.
+There isn't a truly user-oriented AI App available yet, while most people hope to use AI to help them complete some basic tasks.
 Actually, there are some methods that can be referenced.

 Next, I will synthesize the content I have written before, using writing a piece of copy as an example, to organize a step-by-step operation guide, hoping to bring some help to those who read this article.

-This is a method for using AI to create copy, a method for product manager requirement design, and also a reference approach for designing Agents.
+This is a method for creating copy using AI, a method for product manager requirement design, and also a reference approach for designing Agents.

-- This is a methodology designed around the current defects of AI models and conversational interaction.
+• This is a methodology designed around the current limitations of AI models and conversational interaction.

-- It is not the user's fault if they cannot ask questions to AI; it is a product defect.
+• It's not the user's fault if they don't know how to ask AI questions; it's a product defect.

-- Prevent the accumulation of errors in multi-turn dialogues.
+• Prevent the accumulation of errors in multi-turn conversations.

-- Use AI well, rather than being limited by AI.
+• Use AI well, rather than being limited by it.

 I believe that as long as you use it more, everyone can summarize a methodology that suits them.
 Mastery comes with practice for any tool; the more you use it, the more naturally you will integrate and understand it.